cloud-gov/cg-dashboard/docs/design_brief.md

 - see the status of the cloud.gov platform as a whole

 ### Budget and schedule
+the deck could be used by cloud.gov users now.

 ### Assumptions
 - managed services (the ability to add a secondary service like a database or logging to the app) is an important use case of using the deck.